theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 - mesh refinement study for heater transient using Zweibaum's expt data (roughly using graph reader)
 - validation for natural circulation
 - frequency response testing using (De Wet's Bode Plots)
+- frequency response testing using (Poresky's Bode and Time Domain Plots)

 ### Natural circulation and startup